Skip navigation

 Once that has been established, the next step is to change the relationship between the caregiver and the child, if the caregiver is the problem.
 Parenting classes can help the caregiver meet the child's needs and bond with the child.

-Counseling may help the caregiver work on problems, such as drug abuse or family violence.
+Counseling may help the caregiver work on problems, such as drug or alcohol use or family violence.
 Social Services should follow the family to make sure the child remains in a safe, stable environment.

 Outlook (Prognosis)